 DKA Solar Centre

-Live demonstrations of solar power technology that drive research all over the world.
+Live demonstrations of solar technology that drive research around the world.

 The Desert Knowledge Australia Solar Centre, launched in 2008 in Alice Springs, is the largest multi-technology solar demonstration facility in the world.
 The site provides a space for different solar photovoltaic technologies to be installed, operated and monitored under the same conditions.